vishakha-lall/MapBot/GSSoC.md

 #### Debugging
 Use the `init.py` file to debug any changes made to the bot (with or without the API) before pushing it into your GitHub branch.

-#### Data Information
-The [analysis](analysis/) folder contains data files for the project.
-The [sentences.csv](analysis/sentences.csv) contains the base training dataset which is used to classify the user's input into three classes - Statement, Question, and Chat.
-Going through some examples would clarify the difference between statement and chat.
-The [featuresDump.csv](analysis/featuresDump.csv) is the result of text pre-processing done using the code in [features.py](features.py) and [featuresDump.py](featuresDump.py).